AillenGonzalez/Corazon-Abierto/README.md

-﻿# 🏥 Hospital "Corazon Abierto" ♡
+﻿# 🏥 Hospital "Corazón Abierto" ♡

-This is a fictional website project for the "Corazon Abierto" hospital, developed as part of my full-stack programming studies.
+This is a fictional website project for the "**Corazón Abierto**" hospital, developed as part of my full-stack programming studies.
 The primary goal of this project is to practice and apply knowledge gained in HTML and CSS.

 ## 🌷 Project Contents